westial/karatemeter/README.md

 ### Working ###

-The sensor is configured to ignore the hits under a minimum value of sensitivity.
+The sensor is configured to ignore the hits under the minimum value of sensitivity.
+The sensor has 2 states: waiting for a hit and rendering the score.

-If the sensor gets a movement over the minimum hit sensitivity it plays the buzzer signal and refreshes the display with the new scores.
+While it is waiting for a hit, if it gets an acceleration over the minimum sensitivity and later the acceleration decreases, it detects that there has been a hit, and automatically ends the waiting state and renders the new score.

-There is a timeout of 10 seconds, if the sensor does not get a valid hit, it plays the buzzer, refreshes the display and stops the buzzer.
+If the sensor does not get a valid hit after 10 seconds during the waiting, it renders the display with the score as 0.

+The rendering score state is highlighted with a continuous beep sound.
+Any acceleration during this beep is ignored.

 The following graph illustrates the behavior described above:

 ![Impact graph](doc/img/karatemeterimpact.png)

-Do not hit during the display refreshing buzzer signals because the score will be ignored.
-The tiny microcontroller is busy with the display job.

 ### Acceleration measurement ###

 See the following picture.
 The hit direction is the red line that crosses the rectangular prism.
-The accelerometer reads the x, y and z accelerations, so by using the pythagorean formula the Karatemeter impact library calculates the length of the red line.
+The accelerometer reads the x, y and z accelerations, so by using the pythagorean formula the Karatemeter impact library calculates the length of the red line, the hit.

 This method is not so accurate when the hit is not totally straight, but it does the job most of the time.